CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 ### Code Documentation

 The code-level documentation is sufficient enough for this milestone of the project.
 It has proper comments for all critical classes and methods.
-Low-level code documentation allows auto generation of documentation aswell.
+Low-level code documentation allows auto-generation of documentation as well.

 Requirement | Finding
 ------------ | -------------